What is a Debt Default?

 Debts have to be dealt with by the entire family, not just by one member.
-Though involving the kids and letting them know of these debts is discouraged, the husband and wife should help each other in keeping track of these debts.
+Though involving the kids and letting them know of these debts is discouraged, the husband and wife should help each other in keeping track of debts.

 CFI is the official provider of the global Financial Modeling & Valuation Analyst (FMVA)™ certification program, designed to help anyone become a world-class financial analyst.
-To keep advancing your career, the additional resources below will be useful:
+To keep advancing your career, the additional CFI resources below will be useful: